akirby23/halloween-memory-game/README.md

 <details>
 <summary>Desktop</summary>

 A perfect score was achieved for Performance, Accessibility, Best Practices & SEO.

 ![Lighthouse desktop audit](documentation/readme/lighthouse/lighthouse-audit-desktop.PNG)
 </details>

 ### Manual Testing

 - The game was tested on Google Chrome, Microsoft Edge, Firefox, Opera & Safari.
 It worked as expected on all browsers, both on mobile & desktop view.
-- The responsiveness of the game was tested on Chrome DevToos & AmIResponsive to ensure that the game functions and behaves as expected on mobile, phones, tablets, laptops and desktop devices.
+- The responsiveness of the game was tested on Chrome DevTools & AmIResponsive to ensure that the game functions and behaves as expected on mobile, phones, tablets, laptops and desktop devices.
 - Links were tested to ensure that they either open the correct page in a separate tab or redirect the user to the correct page.

 ### Bugs